VladimirMakaev/cqrs-journey-doc/Journey_00_Preface.markdown

 There are two closely related parts to this guidance:

-* A working reference implementation (RI) sample, which is intended to illustrate many of the concepts related to the CQRS pattern and Event Sourcing (ES) approaches to developing complex enterprise applications.
+* A working reference implementation (RI) sample, which is intended to illustrate many of the concepts related to the CQRS pattern and event sourcing approaches to developing complex enterprise applications.

 * This written guidance, which is intended to complement the RI by